janlep47/activeFlotGen/README.md

 Code generator for creating multiple interactive plots for viewing in the browser

 ## Purpose
 To generate multiple web pages containing interactive plots.
-The user of this code can pre-select different types of widgets and plots, that can be used by the end-user of the generated web pages, to make interactive changes to the plots.

 ## History
-This code was created 7/10/2013 to for the purpose of writing many web page files containing interactive Jquery- and Matlab- generated plots, as a supplement to a textbook.
+This code was created 7/10/2013 for the purpose of writing many web page files containing interactive Jquery- and Matlab- generated plots, as a supplement to a textbook.

 ## Installation
 There is no actual installation